Leo Law Office, APLC • February 11, 2025

 What Happens if the Situation Escalates?

-If the situation doesn’t resolve with the lien, the freight carrier may take further legal action.
+If the situation doesn’t resolve with the lien, the freight carrier may consider further legal action.
 This could involve filing a lawsuit against the shipper for breach of contract or attempting to settle the dispute outside of court.
 Non-payment can lead to significant financial and legal consequences, and both parties should understand the potential risks involved.

 Preventing Payment Disputes